 We see this automatic publishing workflow as the next logical step in preserving the value of online meetings — not just for Skype, but ultimately for other online meeting technologies as well.

 As video continues to become the preferred way that universities and businesses teach, train and communicate, the accessibility of video content management systems is an increasingly important purchase consideration.

 Since our initial product release in 2008, accessible video management and playback has been a cornerstone of Panopto, with support for captioning, keyboard accessibility, screen readers, variable-speed playback, WCAG compliance, and more.

 Building on these existing investments, today’s release introduces new ways to configure captions and view them on multiple devices:

 By default, Panopto will dock the captions at the bottom of the Panopto interactive player.
 This ensures that the captions don’t cover up valuable on-screen content.

-If you’re interested in learning more about the latest Panopto update, or about how Panopto can help your organization use video for learning and communication, request a free trial of our video platform.
+If you’re interested in learning more about how Panopto integrates with Skype, or about how Panopto can help your organization use video for learning and communication, request a free trial of our video platform today.